trymeka/webarena-eval/README.md

 - **Data Correction:** We fixed incorrect numbers and values in certain tests to align with the data on the test websites. (e.g. task id 66, 293-297).
 - **Exclusions:** We excluded all map-related tests.
 The map tiling URL in the provided Docker container was broken, making these tasks impossible to complete.
 Further, we excluded tasks where the expected_answer were incorrect or the tasks were impossible to complete because of the environment.
 You can find the list of exclusions here[TODO data file].

-These resulted in a total of 684 total task.
+These resulted in a total of 684 total tasks.
 The full list of task along with all of its corrections can be found in [webarena.json](./src/lib/webarena.json)

 We ran the evaluations in a [Scrapybara browser](https://docs.scrapybara.com/browser) instead of Playwright browsers.
 The models used relies on the visual action space for navigation (e.g., using the search bar or backward/forward buttons).
 The model interacts with the browser through computer vision and simulated mouse/keyboard actions provided by Scrapybara.
 This setup provides a more realistic test of the agent's ability to operate in a standard browser environment.